What is Cartilage repair/restoration?

 Knee Cartilage Regeneration – The ability of cartilage tissue to repair itself is severely reduced because it has no blood vessels, and bleeding is required for healing.
 By making small cuts or abrasions in the bone of the injured cartilage, a surgeon can stimulate new cartilage growth.
 The damaged bone blood will contribute to new cell growth in cartilage.

-- Limb will not move freely
+- The limb will not move freely

 - Joint pain